madpiano/2019-432/slides/class06/README.md

 ![](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class06/figures/rladies_tw.PNG)

 If you are unfamiliar with keyboard shortcuts in R Studio, some people really love them.
 To see the complete list, visit **Tools ...
 Keyboard Shortcuts Help** in R Studio.

+## A statistical question

+How does collinearity affect the process of variable selection via the "best subsets" procedures we're studying?

+- Each of the various strategies we've discussed using the `regsubsets` function in the `leaps` package comes with positive and negative features.
+The final model we select, whether based on cross-validation after this work, or on some other strategy, can absolutely result in models that fail to meet various other criteria we have discussed in the past as being desirable.
+- As an example, it may well be the case that if two (or more) variables are highly collinear, the "final" selection of a model using this (or any other semi-automated) approach may include one, both or none of those variables.
+If collinearity is a substantial concern, it may be worthwhile to identify potential solutions to that problem (like redefining one or both variables) prior to using a variable selection tool.

 ## Hi, I'm a ...